brandonvilla21/module-federation/README.md

 ### Design system incorporation at runtime

-Currently there are multiple ways to implement a design system at build time (npm/yarn packages, GitHub packages, Bit.dev) but this could represent an issue for some projects.
-Whenever you need to update some component from your design system, you will have to re-build you application and deploy it again in order to have the latest version of your design system in production.
+Currently, there are multiple ways to implement a design system at build time (npm/yarn packages, GitHub packages, Bit.dev) but this could represent an issue for some projects.
+Whenever you need to update some components from your design system, you will have to re-build your application and deploy it again in order to have the latest version of your design system in production.

-With a design system at runtime you will be able to get the latest version of your design system into your application without going through the build and re-deploy process of you entire application since you will get the components from a different origin and at runtime.
+With a design system at runtime, you will be able to get the latest version of your design system into your application without going through the build and re-deploy process of your entire application since you will get the components from a different origin and at runtime.

 These two are just a few of the possibilities with Federated Modules.